gtdalton/github-pages-with-jekyll/index.md

-# Welcome to my Tom's learnign GitHub Page
+# Welcome to my Tom's learning GitHub Pages Page!

-This page is created with Marddown, saved as a file called 'index.md'
+This page is created with Markdown, saved as a file called 'index.md'